What's happened

 How we got here

-The recent surge in immigration raids in Minnesota is part of the Department of Homeland Security's largest enforcement operation, targeting suspected undocumented immigrants.
-The crackdown intensified after the fatal shooting of Renee Good by an ICE officer, which sparked protests and scrutiny over law enforcement practices.
-Several arrests, including that of Garrison Gibson, have been challenged legally, highlighting concerns over warrant legality and use of force.
+The recent escalation in Minnesota stems from the Department of Homeland Security's largest enforcement operation, targeting suspected undocumented immigrants.
+The operation intensified after the fatal shooting of Renee Good by an immigration agent, which sparked protests and legal scrutiny.
+Several arrests, including that of Garrison Gibson, have been challenged in court, revealing issues with warrant legality and use of force.
+Native American and Asian communities report increased surveillance and detentions, fueling community fears and resistance.

 Go deeper